-This quick reference guide has been developed to support safe and sensitive public communication about alcohol and other drugs (AOD).
+This quick reference guide has been developed support to safe and sensitive public communication of alcohol and other drugs (AOD).
 The way in which AOD is portrayed in our communication can shape community perceptions, as well as have an impact on an individual's recovery.